guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 `-v $(pwd):/app`

-by default volumes are read write, --> the container is able to read data from there and write data to them.

 to ensures that docker will now not be able to write into this folder or any of its sub-folders.

 `docker run -d -p 3000:80 --rm --name feedback-app -v feedback:app/feedback -v "home/user/guilherme/dev:/app:ro" -v feddback-note:volumes`

-How can I get my web server to access the database on the database container?

-The right way to do it is to use the container name.
-All containers in a docker host can resolve each other with the name of the container.
-Docker has a built in DNS server that helps the containers to resolve each other using the container name.

-How were the containers isolated within the host?
-Docker uses network namespaces that creates a separate namespace for each container.
-It then uses virtual Ethernet pairs to connect containers together.

 Obs: Bind mount shouldn't be used in Production!